andrew-bolin/flexible_audio_hub/SPECIFICATION.md

 ## Memory Map	 - Development version 1

 Protocol / EEPROM uses odd version numbers for development, even numbers for production.
 Zero is not a valid version.
-Strings are ASCII (maybe unicode later...)
+Strings are ASCII (maybe unicode later...).
+This version needs only 1kbit of memory.

 | Byte | Function | Detail |
 | ---: | -------- | ------ |